tiepdotme/blog-2/_posts/2020-06-15-strict-mode.markdown

    console.log(sumOfNumbers(1, 2, 3)); // 7
    ```

-   Above code is valid too.
+   The above code is valid too.
 It ends up with unexpected results.
 The value of `a` is set to 2, and the sum returns  7 instead of our expectation, 6.
 Strict mode throws a syntax error.

 5. Assigning `NaN` to a variable has no failure feedback in sloppy mode.
 Strict mode throws an exception